arpa2/funnel-tunnel/doc/design/hooks.md

 This option either requires support from the administrator, the distribution or to make a local copy of an executable.

+It does seem to be possible within the [ELF](https://www.mankier.com/5/elf) format to do these things; the `.dynamic` section holds `DT_NEEDED` entries with libraries that are required.
+A new entry might be prefixed before the actual implementation of the socket API.
+Note that this may be needed for included libraries as well, if they are already linked to a library that implements the socket API (such as glibc).
+Such libraries can be detected by looking for the symbols, so ample warnings might be given.
+The Nix approach of setting up a `LD_LIBRARY_PATH` through the `DT_RUNPATH` setting in the same `.dynamic` section could be used to divert to the right underlying libraries.

+All this may turn out to be really simple with Nix.
+Unfortunately, it would not be wise to constrain ourselves to that platform, but instead we should find a binding method that works everywhere -- even if it is inspired by Nix.

+This binding cannot currently be made with `patchelf`, but it does seem to be right up to its game, and so an extension of the program may be prudent.

 Server Applications